 Promote Your Law Practice: Your Guide to SEO Web Marketing

 Don’t let competing law firms reach the prime-time spot at the top of a search page.
 Instead, use these SEO web marketing tips to give your website the boost it needs.
-If you rank higher on search engines, you can reach more clients and grow your practice.
+By ranking higher on search engines, you can reach more clients and grow your practice.